citp/privacy-policy-historical/c/co/con/concertvault.com.md

 When you make an online purchase from either the Concert Vault or Wolfgang's Vault, we use your information to process your order.
 We will also send you emails to confirm your order, and we may need to contact you via phone, postal mail or email if we have other questions regarding your order.
 In addition, you will be automatically signed up to receive email updates about our products, services, promotions and additions to our websites.

-You can be removed from our email list by following the directions on any email that we send to you or by clicking on the "MY ACCOUNT" link in the top right corner of any page on our website.
-Please note that it may up to six to eight weeks to remove your from our list.
+You can be removed from our email list by following the directions on any email that we send to you, or by clicking on the "MY ACCOUNT" link at the top of any page on our website.
+Please note that it may take up to 72 hours to remove you from our list.

 #### Sharing your information